George Mason University: 20th century

 A resolution of the Virginia General Assembly in January 1956 changed the extension center into University College, the Northern Virginia branch of the University of Virginia.
 John Norville Gibson Finley served as director.
 Seventeen freshmen students attended classes at University College in a small renovated elementary school building in Bailey's Crossroads starting in September 1957.
 In 1958 University College became George Mason College.

 The City of Fairfax purchased and donated 150 acre of land just south of the city limits to the University of Virginia for the college's new site, which is now referred to as the Fairfax Campus.
 In 1959, the Board of Visitors of the University of Virginia selected a permanent name for the college: George Mason College of the University of Virginia.
 The Fairfax campus construction planning that began in early 1960 showed visible results when the development of the first 40 acre of Fairfax Campus began in 1962.
 In the Fall of 1964 the new campus welcomed 356 students.

-During the 1966 Session of the Virginia General Assembly, Alexandria delegate James M. Thomson, with the backing of the University of Virginia, introduced a bill in the General Assembly to make George Mason College a four-year institution under the University of Virginia's direction.
+In 1966, in the Virginia General Assembly, Alexandria delegate James M. Thomson, with the backing of the University of Virginia, introduced a bill in the General Assembly to make George Mason College a four-year institution under the University of Virginia's direction.
 The measure, known as H 33, passed the Assembly easily and was approved on March 1, 1966, making George Mason College a degree-granting institution.
 During that same year, the local jurisdictions of Fairfax County, Arlington County, and the cities of Alexandria and Falls Church agreed to appropriate $3 million to purchase land adjacent to Mason to provide for a 600 acre Fairfax Campus with the intention that the institution would expand into a regional university of major proportions, including the granting of graduate degrees.